What a carbon tax for the superrich could look like – DW – 11/11/2022

 The UK's top 1% of earners are responsible for the same amount of carbon dioxide emissions in a single year as the bottom 10% emit over more than 20 years, according to a new study from Autonomy, a British think tank.

-The results are consistent with other bodies of work which show high-wealth individuals as drivers of emissions growth globally.
+The results are consistent with other research which show high-wealth individuals as drivers of emissions growth globally.
 A recent paper by Lucas Chancel, a professor at France's Sciences Po University, found that the bottom 50% of the world's population emitted 12% of global emissions in 2019, while the top 10% emitted 48%.

 The superrich appear to be increasing their emissions at a faster rate too.
 Per capita emissions of the global top 1% have increased since 1990, whereas emissions from low- and middle-income groups within rich countries declined.